Brendan Donovan Player Props: Cardinals vs. Reds

-On Wednesday, Brendan Donovan (.212 slugging percentage in past 10 games, with no home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 6:40 PM ET.
+Brendan Donovan -- hitting .219 with a double, a home run, seven walks and two RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Luke Weaver on the mound, on May 25 at 12:35 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his last game against the Reds.
+He notched a home run while going 1-for-3 in his last game against the Reds.

 Brendan Donovan Game Info & Props vs. the Reds